 SOU STUDENT FILM FESTIVAL RULES (PLEASE READ BEFORE SUBMITTING)

-2) All film and script submissions must have been directed or written by a student while enrolled at least part time at Southern Oregon University between Spring 2022 and Spring 2023 (or directed or written in the same period by alumni who graduated Spring 2021 or later; or by a high school or community college student who has applied to or plans on applying to SOU's Digital Cinema Major).
+2) All film submissions must have been directed or written by a student while enrolled at least part-time at Southern Oregon University between Spring 2025 and Spring 2026 (or by a high school or community college student who has applied to or plans on applying to SOU's Digital Cinema Major).
+Film completed after a student has graduated will be placed in the Alumni category, out of competition.
 Official selections from past SOUSFF seasons will not be considered.
+Film with no credits or incomplete credits may not receive full consideration.
+If you have any questions about submissions and selections of your projects, please contact: guerreros@sou.edu

-3) No film submission may exceed 15 minutes total running time (5 minutes for Future Raider category), including credits.
-No script submission may exceed 15 pages total (5 pages for Future Raider category) not including title page.
+3) No film submission may exceed 15 minutes total running time including credits.
+No script submission may exceed 15 pages total not including title page.

 https://help.vimeo.com/hc/en-us/articles/224968708-Adobe-Premiere-Pro-CC-7-2-1-